bbmokhtari/django-translations/docs/guide/models.rst

 :data:`~django.conf.settings.LANGUAGES` setting.
 If it is not passed in, it will be automatically set to the :term:`active language` code.

-If successful, :meth:`~translations.models.Translatable.update_translations`
+If successful,
+:meth:`~translations.models.Translatable.update_translations`
-updates the translations of the instance using its translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` and returns ``None``.
+updates the translations of the instance using its :attr:`translatable fields \
+<translations.models.Translatable.TranslatableMeta.fields>` and returns
+``None``.
 If failed, it throws the appropriate error.

 Update instance's relations translations